ZoinerTejada/hdinsight-docs/hdinsight-administer-use-portal-linux.md

 - To use an existing resource group.

     1. Sign in to the [Azure portal](https://portal.azure.com).
-    2. Click **Resource groups** from the left menu to list the resource groups.
+    2. Select **Resource groups** from the left menu to list the resource groups.
-    3. Click the resource group you want to use for creating your HDInsight cluster.
+    3. Select the resource group you want to use for creating your HDInsight cluster.
-    4. Click **Access control (IAM)**, and verify that you (or a group that you belong to) have at least the Contributor access to the resource group.
+    4. Select **Access control (IAM)**, and verify that you (or a group that you belong to) have at least the Contributor access to the resource group.

 - To create a new resource group

     1. Sign in to the [Azure portal](https://portal.azure.com).
-    2. Click **Subscription** from the left menu.
+    2. Select **Subscription** from the left menu.
 It has a yellow key icon.
 You shall see a list of subscriptions.
-    3. Click the subscription that you use to create clusters.
+    3. Select the subscription that you use to create clusters.
-    4. Click **My permissions**.
+    4. Select **My permissions**.
 It shows your [role](../active-directory/role-based-access-control-what-is.md#built-in-roles) on the subscription.
 You need at least Contributor access to create HDInsight cluster.

 If you recieve the NoRegisteredProviderFound error or the MissingSubscriptionRegistration error, see [Troubleshoot common Azure deployment errors with Azure Resource Manager](../azure-resource-manager/resource-manager-common-deployment-errors.md).

 ## List and show clusters
 1. Sign in to [https://portal.azure.com](https://portal.azure.com).
-2. Click **HDInsight Clusters** from the left menu to list the existing clusters.
+2. Select **More Services** from the left menu.
+3. Search for HDInsight and select the entry that appears.
-3. Click the cluster name.
+3. In the listing, find the cluster by name.
 If the cluster list is long, you can use filter on the top of the page.
-4. Click a cluster from the list to see the overview page:
+4. Select a cluster from the list to see the overview page:

     ![Azure portal HDInsight cluster essentials](./media/hdinsight-administer-use-portal-linux/hdinsight-essentials.png)